The purpose of a library policy is to:

 - The books will be considered borrowed by your institution and any losses or overdue charges will be the responsibility of the institution to pay.

-- All federal laws apply to the showing of videos are still to be respected.
+- All federal laws that apply to the showing of videos are still to be

 - Multiple cards can be distributed to your institution if there is more than one person who will need to use the card.
 However, the institution will need to provide permission forms for each and will be responsible for fines, damages, or lost materials.